 A native of England, Wright completed a Bachelor's degree (with honors) from De Montfort University (England) in 1996.
-He attained both a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Herts College (England).
+He attained a post-graduate degree from Cheltenham & Gloucester College (England), a sport psychology diploma from Newcastle College (England), and the Hanson’s coaching award from North Hertfordshire College (England).
 While at NHC, Wright coached and played as the starting goalkeeper on the team that went to the 1997 National Championship game.
-Most recently, Wright finished a Masters Degree in Athletic Administration from PSU, graduating with a perfect gpa.
+Most recently, Wright finished a Master’s Degree in Athletic Administration from PSU, graduating with a perfect gpa.

 As a coach, Wright has worked across the world for various coaching organizations, including the academy system at English Premiership club Arsenal FC.
-Wright has attended countless professional games throughout the world, including three FIFA world cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.
+Wright has attended countless professional games throughout the world, including three FIFA World Cups, and holds the highest coaching licenses in the country; the USSF 'A' license, USSF National Youth License, NSCAA Advanced National License, NSCAA Goalkeeping License, as well as several licenses from the English FA / UEFA.